-The most common procedure performed on the chin is an augmentation, or enlargement in a forward direction.
+The most common procedure performed on the chin is an augmentation or enlargement in a forward direction.
 It may be done as a procedure unto itself, but is also performed at the same time as nasal surgery and facelift surgery.
 Augmentation is performed through one of two methods.
 Implant augmentation is the simplest method.
 In this technique, a plastic implant is inserted to lie directly on the bone of the chin.
 This is performed with local anesthetic through an incision in the mouth or under the chin.
 The more complex procedure uses the intra-oral incision and involves a cut in the bone of the chin, sliding it forward and wiring it in place.
-General anesthetic is necessary and no implant is used.
-While use of the implant is more common, each technique has specific advantages and disadvantages.
+A general anesthetic is necessary and no implant is used.
+While the use of the implant is more common, each technique has specific advantages and disadvantages.

 What if my chin is too prominent, or too long?

 In this case, reduction genioplasty is performed.
-Again, through the same incision inside the mouth, the bone making up the chin is reduced and slid backwards as necessary.
+Again, through the same incision inside the mouth, the bone making up the chin is reduced and slid backward as necessary.
 This is also performed under general anesthesia.

 This area, referred to as the angle of the jaw, can likewise be reduced or widened.
 Techniques similar to those used for the chin are employed.